canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 17. Read / Write Pass Config

 Read or configure the touch output (Pass) applet (requires firmware 3.0.0 or above).
 Pass has two slots: short touch and long touch.
 OATH slots are set by the OATH applet and cannot be written through Write Pass Config.
-The HMAC-SHA1 slot type requires firmware 3.1.1 or above.

 Read Pass Config (43h) returns the configuration of the two slots, short touch first, then long touch.
 The first byte of each slot is its type: